uscensusbureau/citysdk/public/census/README.md

 However, the fully qualified geographic id requires an intermediary scope (in the above case `county`).
-You can tell when an intermediary scope has been skipped by checking the payload of the stats request logged by CitySDK.
+You can tell when an intermediary scope has been skipped by checking the payload of the stats request who's URL is logged by CitySDK.

 Another indicator that you might be hitting this issue is if you get back an empty `features` list in your GeoJSON: